 Janice and Daryn Coleman recently relocated from the Bay Area to Fresno, calling the city their home in May of this year.
 They survived their first Fresno summer but, more importantly, they got to work bringing their business vision to reality.

 Daryn recalls always enjoying haunted houses and decorating for Halloween, but he also suffered from let down.
 After putting in extensive work decorating his home for Halloween each year, he’d then have to take everything down and wait a full year to enjoy it again.
 That was, until an idea came to him.
+You can start practicing with the best irons for beginners and other equipment to improve your aim.
 He decided to combine the joy he got from Halloween with the fun of indoor miniature golf—and Ghost Golf was born.

 18 holes of creepy fun